K-Mo2/Food-Order-App/README.md

 The data provided by the user is stored in Firebase including the delivery information and also the details of their order.

 # Instructions

+1- Add whichever the dishes you like and as much dishes as you want.

+2- Click on the top right button called "Your Cart" to view your order and the total price.

+3- Click on order button, then provide your information for the delivery, after that click on the confirm button to confirm your order.

+## launch method

 The web app is very simple and easy to use.